JaredWinkens/AweXome-Cross-2034/_release_/README.md

-# All executable and builed-related files should be placed in this folder
+# All executable and build-related files should be placed in this folder